nexmo-community/disease-information-service/README.md

 # Instant-SMS-Alert
-Instant-SMS-Alert is a project that utilizes an SMS API to retrieve instant updates on COVID-19 via SMS.
+Instant-SMS-Alert is a demo project that utilizes an SMS API to retrieve instant updates on COVID-19 via SMS.
 The purpose of this project is to provide an example of how to implement an SMS alert/update system in response to disease epidemics.

-## Getting Started

-### Prerequisites
+## Prerequisites
 - Install node.js
-- Install ngrok
 - Set up the app in the Vonage Communications API

-### Installing (for developers)
+- Install ngrok (if running locally)
+- Heroku account (if running remotely on Heroku)

+## Running this demo locally on your machine
-Clone the source locally and cd into the project.
+1. Clone the source locally and cd into the project.
 ```
+$ git clone <clone with https url>
 $ cd Instant-SMS-Alert
 ```

-Install project dependencies.
+2. Install project dependencies.
 ```
 $ npm install
 ```

-Create .env file.
+3. Create .env file.
 ```
 $ touch .env
 ```

-Configure environment variables in .env file.
+4. Configure environment variables in .env file.
 ```
 PORT = <port number>
 SECRET_OR_KEY = <secret or key>